Shuangyashan: Economy

 Shuangyashan is a major center for coal mining.
 The city also produces steel, lumber, chemicals, building materials, textiles, electric machinery, and food products.
 In 2010, Shuangyashan's GDP reached RMB 37.67 billion, featuring a growth of 25% from a year ago.
 The production output of steel and coal ranked the first and the second in Heilongjiang province.
 The region has attracted investments from large domestic companies such as Shandong Luneng Group and Jianlong Group.
 Tourism, retailing and wholesaling are also the pillars of the city's service sector.

 More recently, the city has been feeling the effects of the coal downturn, with mining demand collapsing amidst a slowdown in China's economic growth.

 Transportation

 A new high-speed railway station in Shuangyashan City is the Jiamusi Mudanjiang high-speed railway line, which can reach Harbin, Dalian, Shijiazhuang and other cities.
 The average time to Harbin is 3 hours and the average time to Jiamusi is 25 minutes.
-Shuangyashan is at the end of the Harbin to Shuangyashan railway spur link.
-15 hours from Harbin by train, and 90 minutes from the closest prefecture-level city, Jiamusi.
+Shuangyashan is at the end of the Harbin to Shuangyashan railway spur link, about 15 hours from Harbin by train and 90 minutes from Jiamusi, the closest prefecture-level city.
 A freeway connects the town to Jiamusi over a distance of 57 km.
 There is a modern coach service as well which does this trip in approximately 45 minutes.
 The city is 80 km from Jiamusi Airport, which operates regular flights to Beijing, Dalian, Shanghai, Qingdao, Guangzhou, Sanya and Khabarovsk.